Afirestriker/redux-module-in-action/redux-notes.md

 - The state is readonly and the only way to change the state is to emmit an action which is an object describing what happened.
 - Action is the only way your application can interact with the store.
 - Action carry some information from your app to the redux store.
+- In reduxtion the convention is to use a property called `payload` for any additional information you want to send.
+And these is for every action in your codebase.
 - Action are plain JavaScript objects.
   - Must have a `type` property that describes something that happened in the application.
   - The `type` property is typically defined as string constants.